The Care Act 2014

 The Disability Rights website provides lots of information concerning the assessment process for carers under the Care Act.

 You can always ask for help with your rights as a carer from the Carers Direct helpline.

 We are here to help

 Please email us or phone us to book a 1-2-1 appointment for carers in the Luton area.

 Call us on 0300303 0201 or email us.

 Our highly experienced advisors are here to help you find a solution.

 Book an appointment

 For more in-depth issues you can speak face-to-face to our carer support workers, Lorraine and Levi.
-Please phone us to make an appointment or use the form below and we’ll arrange a time to talk.
+Please phone us to make an appointment or email us.